 Adbrands Account Assignments tracks account management for the world's leading brands and companies, including details of which advertising agency handles which accounts in which countries for major markets.

 Account assignments & selected contact information

-Johnson & Johnson website
+Historical profile information for Johnson & Johnson

 Adbrands Weekly Update 24th Aug 2017: Johnson & Johnson suffered its worst loss to-date in what is expected to be a long series of court cases alleging links between use of its Johnson's Baby talcum powder and ovarian cancer.
 Eight cases have come to a verdict so far.
 J&J won three, but has lost five.
 In the latest, the jury awarded the plaintiff $417m in compensation and punitive damages, more than the four previous losses combined.
 There are still some 4,800 other claims still waiting to be addressed.
 The company denies any links between its products and an increased risk of cancer and is appealing against all five cases it has lost.

 Adbrands Weekly Update 11th May 2017: Johnson & Johnson's reputation - still fragile after a series of OTC recalls over the past decade - remains under intense pressure following the loss of another court case over alleged links between use of its talcum powder and ovarian cancer.
 This latest is the 4th J&J has lost, but the award of punitive damages of $110m is the steepest yet, bring total potential costs to-date of more than $300m.
 J&J is appealing the penalty, citing the fact that it has been cleared in three other such trials.
 The task ahead is daunting, though, with well over 3,000 other talc-related suits still awaiting their day in court.